Published 15 Aug 2023

 ISMS is the systematic management of information in order to maintain its confidentiality, integrity, and availability to stakeholders.
 Getting certified for ISO 27001 means that an organization’s ISMS is aligned with international standards.
 Even if certification is not the intention, an organization that complies with the ISO 27001 framework can benefit from the best practices of information security management.

 Getting certified for ISO 27001 requires documentation of your ISMS and proof of the processes implemented and continuous improvement practices followed.
-An organization that is heavily dependent on paper-based systems will find it challenging and time-consuming to organize and keep track of documentation needed to comply with the standard—like this example of an ISO 27001 PDF for internal audits.
+An organization that is heavily dependent on paper-based ISO 27001 reports will find it challenging and time-consuming to organize and keep track of documentation needed to comply with the standard—like this example of an ISO 27001 PDF for internal audits.